maheshsp1809/campus-buzz/README.md

 - **Prisma**
 - **Neontech POSTGRESQL**
 - **Firebase Cloud Messaging**
-- **BlackBlaze B2 object storage**
+- **Uploadthing object storage**

 ## Architecture

 The application follows a monorepo architecture and utilizes various technologies for different components:

-- **Image/Video Upload**: Media files are uploaded to BlackBlaze B2 object storage, and their URLs are stored in the database.
+- **Image/Video Upload**: Media files are uploaded to Uploadthing object storage, and their URLs are stored in the database.
 - **Real-time Push Notification**: Pusher.js is used for real-time connection, enabling push notifications to clients.
 - **General Functioning**: The server handles all CRUD operations related to posts, feeds, communities, etc., using Prisma and a Neontech POSTGRESQL database.